marcdotson/data-5600/notes/notes.md

 - Probability as uncertainty: directly and indirectly, Bayesian and frequentist (PML p.
 33)

 - Try using the introduction from my teaching demo?

+- Why teach both?
+If all you have is a hammer, everything looks like a nail.
+And it’s often easier to understand a thing in contrast.

 ### Uncertainty